-- Central reservation interface: Consulintel has developed a web interface available via the 6DEPLOY web site.
-Through this interface, a user can make a testbed reservation.
-A mailing list has been created to inform testbed managers when a reservation is requested.
-The testbed managers also have a management interface where it is possible to accept or reject a reservation.
-Generally, some previous discussions in the testbed manager's list help to determine which lab and how many will be used for a given training. - Clean the configuration in a lab: In order to automate the management of the labs, some scripts have been installed by RENATER.
-These scripts are available via a web page and permit to clean quickly the configurations i.e. restore initial configurations made during a training session: in this way, the lab can be made ready for a new training session in a few minutes.
-This system is currently only available for the RENATER lab, but it is planned to deploy the scripts in the other testbeds.
-Another new feature is the possibility to save easily the router's configuration through a web interface.
+• Reset the configuration of a lab: In order to automate the management of the labs, scripts have been produced by RENATER.
+These scripts are available via a web page and allow the restoration of various configurations - i.e. restore initial configurations - made during a training session.
+In this way, the lab can be prepared for a new training session within a few minutes.
+This system is currently only available for the RENATER lab, but deployment is being planned for other testbeds.
+Another new feature is the possibility of saving easily the router's configuration through a web interface.
 This operation can be useful at the end of a training session, for example, if the trainer or the trainees want to have a backup of the exercises done.

-The picture below shows the web interface permitting to clean the configurations:
+The picture below shows the web interface allowing the configurations to be reset: